johnstongrant/Tech-Demo-TailwindCSS/README.md

 </div>
 ```

-which would work perfectly fine, but for usuability we will demonstrate converting this component into reusable React component.
+The HTML version of this avatar works perfectly fine as standalone HTML, but let's add some reusability by converting this avatar into a reusable React component.

-Firstly, you will want the component to be wrapped in a React component and export it.
+First, you will want the component to be wrapped in a React component and export it:

 ```js
 export function Avatar() {